tradingstrategy-ai/trade-executor/docs/visual-studio-code-docker-dev-container-for-jupyter-notebooks.md

 # Visual Studio Code Dev Container for Jupyter Notebooks

-These instructions are for using [Trading Strategy](https://tradingstrategy.ai) backtesting and decentralised finance research environment in [Microsoft Visual Studio Code](https://code.visualstudio.com/).
+The Trading Strategy Dev Container is a pre-made development environment for quant finance research in decentralised finance using Visual Studio Code.
+It offers tools to analyse DEX market data, research and backtest trading strategies.

 ![img_1.png](vscode-splash.png)

-[Microsoft Visual Studio Code](https://code.visualstudio.com/), a popular editor for Jupyter notebooks.
+[Microsoft Visual Studio Code](https://code.visualstudio.com/) is a popular editor for Jupyter notebooks.
 [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) is a Visual Studio Code feature to easily distribute ready-made development environments to users.
 Visual Studio Code comes with powerful editing features for [Jupyter Notebooks](https://jupyter.org/), a programming file format for data research.
 Dev Containers work on any operating system (Windows, macOS, Linux).
 Dev Container users a special `.devcontainer` configuration format in supported Git repositories.

-The Trading Strategy Dev Container is a pre-made development environment for quant finance research in decentralised finance.

 It combines